 Reading Time: 2 minutes

-I have been doing a lot of visual research for my series ‘MAG-100’, I need a mental kickstart at times to get things flowing.
+I do a lot of visual research for my work, I need a mental kickstart at times to get things flowing.
 Unlike when I was in college in the early to mid 90s though, there is now an overload of work to look at, through channels such as Instagram or Pintrest, which is fantastic.
 But what’s become increasingly evident, if taken at face value, is the grim abundance of artwork involving characters/machinery armed to the teeth.

 Growing up in the late 70’s and 80’s, I was front row to science fiction art produced by the likes of Chris Foss, Chris Moore and Peter Elson to name a few – the ‘Golden Age’ of science fiction art.
 What they all seemed to have in common, along with what the vast majority of other artists of the time, was a feeling of optimism in their images.
 Sure, there were space ships blowing up and ‘interstellar battles’, but for every image showing something blowing up, there were at least 10 that did not.